weliveindetail/tpde/docs/tpde/compiler-ref.md

 ```cpp
 void setup_var_ref_assignments() noexcept;
 ```
-This function is called when you set `DEFAULT_VAR_REF_HANDLING` to `false` in the config, before the prologue of the function is written, asking you to setup assignments for values which are marked to be "variable references".
+This function is called when you set `DEFAULT_VAR_REF_HANDLING` to `false` in the config, asking you to setup assignments for values which are marked to be "variable references".
 The details of this are explained further down below.

 #### load_address_of_var_reference
 ```cpp
 void load_address_of_var_reference(AsmReg dst, AssignmentPartRef ap) noexcept;
 ```
-This function is called whenever the `ValuePartRef` of a value which is marked as being a variable reference is needed in a register.
+This function is called whenever the `ValuePartRef` of a value which is marked as being a custom variable reference is needed in a register.
+This function is only needed when `DEFAULT_VAR_REF_HANDLING` is `false`.
 The details of this mechanism are explained further down below.

 #### compile_inst